rail-cwru/Sepia/matlab_script/readme.txt

 HOW TO RUN THE SAMPLE CODE:

-To test the matlab_script, simply run test_SimpleRTS in matlab.
+To test the matlab_script, simply run test_sepia in matlab.

-It will call the main function in edu.cwru.SimpleRTS.Main, passing proper arguments.
+It will call the main function in edu.cwru.sepia.Main, passing proper arguments.
-The edu.cwru.SimpleRTS.agent.MatlabAgent is called.
+The edu.cwru.sepia.agent.MatlabAgent is called.

 =============================